awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-include-body-access.md

 For sample code, see [Lambda@Edge Example Functions](lambda-examples.md)\.

 **Note**
 If the request body is large, Lambda@Edge truncates it\.
-For detailed information about size limits and truncation, see [Size Limits for Body with the Include Body Option](lambda-requirements-limits.md#lambda-requirements-size-body-access)\.
+For detailed information about the maximum size and truncation, see [Maximum Size for Body with the Include Body Option](lambda-requirements-limits.md#lambda-requirements-size-body-access)\.